jinjie-9/ASG-2-ID/README.md

 - Include All the product with the price
 - Click purchase button to buy and message:'Thank you for shopping with us' will pop out

+## Technology Used:

+- HTML

+  > The project uses HTML for the HTML document of the website.

+- CSS

+  > The project uses CSS for styling of the website.

+- JavaScript & JQuery

+  > The project uses both JavaScript and JQuery to add functionality to the website.

+- RestDB
+  > The project uses restdb.io to store details regarding aspects such as user accounts.

 Deskstop WireFrame